Road Salt: The Basics

 What comes in my Salt Watch test kit?

 Your kit will include four easy-to-use test strips, plus a postcard with all the information you need to take salt readings and submit your results.
-To use your kit, you'll need access to a stream, a small container (like a juice glass) to hold some water, a camera to take a photo of your results, and a computer or smartphone so you can submit your findings.
+To use your kit, you'll need access to a stream, a small container (like a juice glass) to hold some water, and a computer or smartphone so you can submit your findings.

 When should I use my Salt Watch kit?